Why Serve in the Liturgy?

 The work of preparing linens and vessels and decorating the church is carried out by members of the Altar and Flower Guilds.

 The Dean oversees the Cathedral’s liturgies and appoints all ordained and lay ministers who serve in them.
 (Some are licensed by the bishop on the recommendation of the Dean.)
-Much of the day to day liturgical administration of the Cathedral is delegated to the Sub-Dean.
+Much of the day to day liturgical administration of the Cathedral is delegated to the Vicar.

 Ways for Lay People to Serve in the Liturgy